-Andrew James Somers was born to Jean, a worker in a bomb factory and Maurice, an active serviceman with the Royal Air Force, on 31st December 1942 in Poulton-le-Fylde, a small market town close to Blackpool in Lancashire.
+Andrew James Somers was born to Jean, a worker in a bomb factory and Maurice, an active serviceman with the Royal Air Force, on 31st December 1942 in Poulton-le-Fylde, a small market town three miles northeast of Blackpool, Lancashire.
 After the war, Mr. and Mrs. Somers, Andy, his sister Monica and brothers Tony and Richard moved three hundred miles south to Bournemouth, eventually settling in Malvern Road, Moordown.
-His father initially worked in the restaurant at the East Cliff Court Hotel where he progressed to the position of manager.
+His father initially worked in the restaurant at the East Cliff Court Hotel, where he progressed to the position of manager.
 By 1968 Maurice and Jean were looking for a challenge and became the landlord and landlady of the New Inn pub in Fairmile Road, Christchurch where, according to an article in the Bournemouth Times, Jean’s tasty steak and kidney puddings were a big hit with the customers.

-Their first single, a cover of The Daylighters “The Uncle Willie” backed with “Zoot’s Suit”, was a one shot deal for Decca and credited to a solo Zoot.
-By March 1965 they were on Columbia, where over the next two years they released a total of nine singles with “Big Time Operator” being the most successful, peaking at number twenty five in August 1966.
-Ironically the Big Roll Band didn’t feature on their most successful record, as their producer, John Harris, pulled together a bunch of faceless session musicians and invited Zoot to add his vocal on top.
+Their first single, a cover of The Daylighters “The Uncle Willie” backed with “Zoot’s Suit”, was a one shot-deal for Decca and credited to a solo Zoot.
+By March 1965 they were on Columbia, where over the next two years they released nine singles with “Big Time Operator” being the most successful, peaking at number twenty-five in August 1966.
+Ironically, the Big Roll Band didn’t feature on their most successful record, as their producer, John Harris, pulled together a bunch of faceless session musicians and invited Zoot to add his vocal on top.
 Their Rik Gunnell financed debut album, It Should’ve Been Me, featured their road tested live set honed to perfection after months of non-stop gigging.
-Recorded in a day at Pye Studios with a break around lunch for a pint or two at the local pub, the record garnered several glowing reviews including one from the scribe at the Record Mirror who posted, “The rather extrovert Mr. Money and a fair old L.P.
+Recorded in a day at Pye Studios with a break for lunch at the local pub, the record garnered several glowing reviews including one from the scribe at the Record Mirror who posted, “The rather extrovert Mr. Money and a fair old L.P.
 Plenty of organ bashing and jazz blues sounds all round”.
 It sold moderately, which is a pity, as the musicianship on display is superb, particularly Andy’s excellent jazzy solos on “Bright Lights Big City” and “Along Came John” which would surprise fans of The Police who are more familiar with his sparse but clever chordal work.

 Early in 1968, after another less than successful gig in Newcastle, Colin was at the wheel of the bands Zephyr Six driving home across the Yorkshire moors during a snowstorm with Andy, Pat Donaldson and their roadie Phil, when it skidded off the road and rolled over into a field.
 Colin and Phil crawled out of the wreckage fairly unscathed, Pat kicked out the back window to escape, but Andy, who was also in the back, ended up in hospital with a broken nose.
 The next day the three walking wounded returned to London on the train after a night at the village police station, with Andy following on later.
 The band played a few more gigs with Andy’s nose patched up with plasters, but the writing was on the wall and the Chariot rolled out of town for the last time on 19th April 1968 after a gig at the Mistralle Club in Beckenham.